hightekvagabond/gypsys-cli-tools/system/modular-monitoring/README.md

 Prevent system freezes that require hard reboots by monitoring and automatically fixing the specific causes that standard monitoring tools miss.

+## ✅ **PROJECT STATUS - PROBLEM SOLVED**

+**August 23, 2025**: Using the enhanced USB analysis feature in `status.sh`, we successfully isolated the root cause of all system freezes and hardware issues to **a faulty external USB hub**.
+The data was conclusive:

+- **Before hub removal**: 10+ USB resets per hour, critical alerts, system instability
+- **After hub removal**: 0 USB issues, complete system stability

+**Lesson learned**: Sometimes the most sophisticated monitoring system's greatest value is proving that a $20 piece of hardware was the culprit all along.

+**Future Development**: We probably won't move forward with the rest of the future-scoped features of this project unless we start having problems again in the future and it turns out to not be something we can isolate with the current monitoring capabilities.

 ## 🚀 **Quick Start**

 ```bash